krinii/dds-on-hardware/Notable/notes/Late-Joiner.md

 **Anything "higher" TRANSIENT_LOCAL seems to not allow samples for late-joiners**, the slow reader is still able to get samples it "missed" from after it was created, so the history still works.
 This the same case when communicating on the same device and over two seperate ones.

 ### Limit
+*The test had a depth of 7 and is used to see if anything goes wrong doing operation (Not that used probarly not worth to talk about in the report)*
-The MAX_SAMPLES cannot be 1, when working with a read operator and polling, as this will fill up the history cache and it will not be emptied since we are using read and not take
+The MAX_SAMPLES cannot be 1, when working with a read operator and polling, as this will fill up the history cache and it will not be emptied since we are using read and not take.
+So if you don't empty the history cache and the depth is greater than the buffer size, than you will not be able to access more samples than the buffer size allows.

 80 bytes works fine